Contents

 Cities and counties should do their due diligence to ensure that residents and businesses aren’t hiring unlicensed contractors.
 Without an easy way to validate licenses, cities may accidentally allow unqualified contractors to work and put residents at risk.

-GovBuilt can integrate with state databases to validate contractor licenses automatically.
-This eliminates the need for staff to manually check each contractor’s status.
-If a license is expired, the system flags it so the contractor cannot be approved to work until they renew their license.
+MCCi Community Development can integrate with state databases to validate contractor licenses automatically.
+That means you don’t need to manually check each contractor’s status.
+If a license has expired, the system flags it so the contractor can’t be approved to work until they renew their license.

 The integration also allows the public to check a contractor’s license online without having to call the city or county office—saving time for both you and them.